Tori Kelly

-Victoria Loren Kelly (born December 14, 1992) is an American singer-songwriter and actress.
-She first gained recognition after posting videos on YouTube as a teenager, and made it through to Hollywood week on the ninth season of American Idol in 2010.
-Thereafter, she independently released her self-produced debut EP in 2012, Handmade Songs by Tori Kelly.
+Victoria Loren "Tori" Kelly (born December 14, 1992) is an American singer-songwriter.
+She first gained recognition on YouTube before making it through to Hollywood week on the ninth season of American Idol in 2010 and eventually releasing her debut EP, Handmade Songs (2012).

-In 2013, after Scooter Braun became her manager, Kelly signed with Capitol Records.
-Her second EP and first major-label release, Foreword (2013), followed soon after.
-Kelly's debut studio album Unbreakable Smile (2015) peaked at number two on the Billboard 200 chart in the United States with its lead single, "Nobody Love", marking her first appearance on the Billboard Hot 100 chart.
+In 2013, Kelly signed with Capitol Records and released her first major-label EP Foreword (2013) which reached top 20 on the US Billboard 200.
+She followed with her debut studio album Unbreakable Smile (2015), which peaked at number two and garnered the singles "Nobody Love", "Should've Been Us" and "Hollow" which marked her first three appearances on the Billboard Hot 100.